Holidays in Hesse with typical Hessian specialties

 Do you already know the Sachsenhausen snowstorm?
 Like many other Hessian specialties, it goes perfectly with the wines and Äppelwoi (cider) from Hesse.
 It is a dish prepared with camembert and cream cheese.
 Add onions, peppers and cumin and the spread is ready.
 That's sure to be there soon at our home.

 The summer garden is open in good weather: Mon-Fri 17.00 - 22.00 clock, Sun. from 12.00 clock

 For three days we were on our culinary country tour through Hessen.
-We discovered all kinds of Hessian specialties.
-Fish, cheese, sausage and meat specialties from northern Hesse and the Vogelsberg region.
+We discovered all kinds of food in Hessen.
+Fish, cheese, sausage and meat specialties from Northern Hesse and the Vogelsberg region.
 Delicious Riesling wines and elegant antipasti from the Rheingau.
 Home-made dishes from the green belt around Frankfurt.
-It was an exciting and relaxed journey through the Hessian landscapes, which we had not yet considered as a holiday destination.
-We have fully enjoyed the fact that Hessian kitchens are also worth taking a look behind the scenes.
+It was an exciting and relaxed journey through the Hessian landscapes, which we had not yet had in mind as a holiday destination.
+We enjoyed the fact that Hessian kitchens are also worth taking a look behind the scenes.
 Hessen is a federal state that offers more than Frankfurt and big business.
 By the way: there are also good hiking opportunities in the region.
 Pack yours backpack and your walking boots and explore the region with a lot of leisure.
 It will certainly not be the last time we have been to the diverse regions of Hesse.
 There is so much more to discover.

 Travel Tips for Hesse

 - Frankfurt sights

 - Three UNESCO World Heritage Sites in Kassel